ZhipengCai/MaxConTreeSearch/README.md

 Getting Started
 ===============

-The demo is implemented using MATLAB 2018b and has been tested on Ubuntu 14.04 LTS 64-bit.
+This demo is implemented using MATLAB 2018b and has been tested on Ubuntu 14.04 LTS 64-bit.

 -------------
 Run the demo